 - Advance clinical development of AL001 and AL002 for Alzheimer's treatment.
-For our lead candidate, AL001, we have submitted a PIND briefing package to the FDA with proposed testing parameters and have begun the process to finalize an IND application.
-We intend to submit by June 30, 2021 our IND to commence Phase I human clinical trials for AL001.
+For our lead candidate, AL001, we have submitted a PIND briefing package to the FDA with proposed testing parameters and have begun the process of preparing an IND application.
 Our preclinical candidate, AL002, is in an earlier stage of development.
-We intend to complete preclinical study and evaluation of AL002 by May 31, 2021 and file an IND application with the FDA with respect to AL002 in the fourth quarter of 2021. - Expand our pipeline of pharmaceuticals to include additional indications for AL001 and delivery methods.
+We completed our preclinical study and evaluation of AL002 on May 31, 2021. - Expand our pipeline of pharmaceuticals to include additional indications for AL001 and delivery methods.
 Another element of our business strategy is to expand our pipeline of pharmaceuticals based on our technology and advance these product candidates through clinical development for the treatment of a variety of indications.
 In addition to treating Alzheimer's, AL001 has the potential to treat a wide range of neurodegenerative diseases and psychiatric disorders.
 We plan to pursue the treatment of bipolar disorder, depression, and post-traumatic stress disorder.
 We also plan to explore different formulations (liquid, immediate release and sprinkle capsules) to deliver AL001. - Focus on translational and functional endpoints to efficiently develop product candidates We believe AL001 is positioned for a Section 505(b)(2) regulatory pathway for new drug approvals.
 We also believe AL001 and AL002 are positioned for breakthrough therapy designations because of their positive effects on a pharmacodynamic biomarker (beta-amyloids) and potential for a clinically meaningful effect on Alzheimer's, making them eligible to receive assistance from the FDA throughout the development process that may shorten the development timelines.
 However, we have not received breakthrough therapy designation or have qualified for expedited development, and no assurance can be given that we will be able to do so.
 Even if we qualify for breakthrough therapy designation or expedited development, it may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that we will receive FDA approval. - Optimize the value of AL001 and AL002 in major markets.
 We intend to commercialize AL001 and AL002 by seeking FDA marketing approval for both product candidates and partnering with biopharmaceutical companies seeking to strategically fortify pipelines and, in turn, receiving funding for the costly later-stage clinical development.
 We do not anticipate selling products directly into the marketplace, though we may do so depending on market conditions.
 Our focus is to strategically effect partnering transactions which will provide distribution and marketing capabilities for the sale of products into the marketplace.